mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Incentive-caused bias and rewards</strong></summary>
     <br>

+People with a vested interest in something will tend to guide you in the direction of their interest.

+Incentives influence the way people act.
+Change the incentive, and you’ll change the behavior.
 Get the incentives right.

 Finding the correct incentive can cause people to change the way they think and change their behavior.
 A commission may incentivize employees to close more sales at any cost, but the employee will not be concerned with the profitability of the sale in the long term.

+“Perhaps the most important rule in management is to get the incentives right.” — Charlie Munger

+“Never, ever, think about something else when you should be thinking about the power of incentives.” — Charlie Munger

+Charlie argues that people respond most strongly to what they view as their incentive or disincentive.
+In business, there is almost always someone else involved in whatever you are trying to do.

+Charlie gives an example of FedEx—he said that they couldn’t get the planes to shift packages from plane to plane in a timely manner.
+The problem was that the workers were being paid per hour.
+When FedEx changed to paying the workers per shift, the workers were able to to shift packages faster.

+“The heart and soul of the integrity of the system is that all the packages have to be shifted rapidly in one central location each night.
+And the system has no integrity if the whole shift can’t be done fast.
+And Federal Express had one hell of a time getting the thing to work.
+And they tried moral suasion, they tried everything in the world, and finally somebody got the happy thought that they were paying the night shift by the hour, and that maybe if they paid them by the shift, the system would work better.
+And lo and behold, that solution worked.” — Charlie Munger

+Or Charlie talks about the incentives at Xerox:

+“Early in the history of Xerox, Joe Wilson, who was then in the government, had to go back to Xerox because he couldn’t understand how their better, new machine was selling so poorly in relation to their older and inferior machine.
+Of course when he got there, he found out that the commission arrangement with the salesmen gave a tremendous incentive to the inferior machine.” — Charlie Munger

+Or Munger gives an example of procurement on Defense Department:

+“The power of incentives to cause rationalized, terrible behavior is also demonstrated by Defense Department procurement history.
+After the Defense Department had much truly awful experience with misbehaving contractors motivated under contracts paying on a cost-plus-a-percentage-of cost basis, the reaction of our republic was to make it a crime for a contracting office in the Defense Department to sign such a contract, and not only a crime, but a felony.” — Charlie Munger

 <br>
 </details>